Blog > 4 Strategies for Leaders to Improve Mental Health at Work

 Studies have shown that mindfulness practices — including meditation, mindfulness walks, etc., for even short periods — have been proven to increase resiliency, decrease anxiety and depression, and improve memory and learning.

 Therefore, integrating mindfulness into your team’s culture is a worthwhile consideration.
-Promote the practice of taking a few moments for mindfulness at the beginning of meetings or offer your employees access to mindfulness and meditation apps.
-These subtle shifts can contribute to reducing stress and enhancing the overall well-being of your employees.
+Promote mindfulness at the beginning of meetings or offer your employees access to mindfulness and meditation apps.
+These subtle shifts can reduce stress and enhance your employees’ overall well-being.

 Strategy 3: Provide Mental Health Education and Coaching

-You wouldn’t make any business decision without the proper data, so why would you attempt to improve employee mental health without all the valuable information?
+Without the proper data, you wouldn’t make any business decision, so why would you attempt to improve employee mental health without all the valuable information?
 Mental health education and coaching can help you and all your teams (especially leadership) better understand their needs and how to fulfill them.

-Consider investing in one-on-one health coaching as part of your employees’ healthcare benefits, and invest in executive coaching for your leaders, to help them better understand their own and their teams’ mental health.
-The World Health Organization recommends that management undergo training specifically to help them communicate better with team members regarding mental health, and to help them recognize and respond to employees experiencing mental health distress.
+Consider investing in one-on-one health coaching as part of your employees’ healthcare benefits and invest in executive coaching for your leaders to help them better their own and their teams’ mental health.

 Strategy 4: Integrate Coaching to Foster Mental Health Leadership

 Finally, it’s essential to weave coaching into the fabric of your leadership teams’ daily activities, ensuring that every key player becomes an advocate for mental health within the organization.
-Executive coaching is a powerful resource that arms leaders with the necessary competencies to oversee their mental health and subsequently nurture the mental well-being of their teams.
+Executive coaching is a powerful resource that helps leaders develop the necessary competencies to nurture their teams’ mental well-being.

 The Bottom Line